 Like when President Gerald Ford pardoned former President Nixon, he has never faced a criminal charge.

 Things couldn’t have worked out better for Trump.
 If he wasn’t elected President of the United States, Trump would be facing some serious time.
 His Trump University fraud class action case is enormous.
-Former students allege that Trump perpetuated this scam to steal tuition money from the poor, the young, and the elderly.
+Former students allege that Trump perpetrated this scam to steal tuition money from the poor, the young, and the elderly.

 Another fraud case, Cohen v.
 Trump, alleges that Trump University was just a criminal organization and violated racketeering acts.